 When Visa launched their Visa Claims Resolution Initiative, or “VCR,” the launch came with a bold promise to simplify debit and credit card transaction disputes.
 VCR was then followed by the release of the Visa Merchant Purchase Inquiry (VMPI) – an API platform to implement the VCR by resolving disputes and tracking fraudulent activity.
-Shortly thereafter, Visa acquired Verifi in the middle of VMPI’s big marketing debut.
-Verifi was better suited to manage key components of the VMPI so it morphed into Verifi’s Order Insight.
+Right in the middle of VMPI’s big marketing debut, Visa acquired Verifi.
+Verifi was better suited to manage key components of the VMPI so it morphed into Verifi’s Order Insight™.
 This created quite a bit of confusion among merchants, so let’s fix that…

 WHAT IS VISA’S VMPI?

-VMPI generated a lot of attention over its ability to send compelling evidence in real time to settle transaction inquiries between cardholders and their issuing bank, to deflect them from sending disputes.
+VMPI generated a lot of buzz not only from its features, but its launch was also a signal that Visa was working to reform the dispute process.
+Merchants especially were excited by VMPI‘s ability to send compelling evidence in real time to settle transaction inquiries between cardholders and their issuing bank.
+The rationale being if banks had all the information up front that tied cardholders to their purchases, this would deflect a lot of friendly fraud disputes.
 But that was actually just one module in a suite of proposed “Call Types” that were only partially rolled out when the Verifi acquisition went down.

-As you can imagine, thrilled with the promise of VMPI, merchants scrambled to get on board.
+As you can imagine, merchants were thrilled with the promise of VMPI and scrambled to get on board.
 It was the right product, at the right time, on the right scale.
 Fraud, friendly fraud, and cardholder disputes had been on the rise for some time, and now the industry leader in payment processing was stepping in to do something about it.
 However, Visa was relatively new to dispute management.
-While they had always issued guidance on disputes, Visa was now into the weeds of resolving them.
+While they had always issued guidance on disputes, Visa was now wading into the weeds of dispute management.